 Backgammon is good for the brain

 If you’re looking to challenge your mind and boost your mental dexterity, backgammon is a great brain teaser.
-As a player, you are constantly being challenged and may face new situations within the game each time you play.
+As a player, you are constantly being challenged and may face new obstacles in each game you play.
 In backgammon, you never know how a game is going to go!
 You are constantly reevaluating and readjusting your plan to win.
-So, backgammon teaches you the importance of having a plan but also the value of knowing when to ditch it and figure something else out.
+So, backgammon teaches the importance of having a plan but also the value of knowing when to ditch it and figure something else out.

 This is an evolving game — the circumstances are always subject to change.
 Players that learn to manage those shifts must think critically and on the fly.
 Backgammon is also a lot like a math game in that it is filled with probabilities and percentages.
 It’s important to have some level of mathematical strategy if you want to win.